 - Stock up on paper products and aluminum pans to make cleanup much easier.

-- Have extra containers on hand to send food home with guests.
+- Have extra disposable containers on hand to send food home with guests.

 - Set up your food in a buffet style to lessen the number of serving dishes you need and to speed up the serving process.